corda/corda-docs-portal/content/en/platform/corda/4.13/community/serialization-default-evolution.md

 ## Removing properties

 Removing non-nullable properties is impossible.
-If a node receives a message containing a serialized form of an object that has fewer properties than it requires for construction, it can't determine sensible defaults.
+If a node receives a message containing a serialized form of an object that has fewer properties than it requires for construction, it cannot determine sensible defaults.

 It is technically possible to [remove nullable properties](https://medium.com/corda/a-developers-primer-on-cordapp-upgrades-3806c2e7f81e) in some circumstances, but it often has unintended consequences.
 Deprecate the field instead.